genixpro/hypermax/README.md

 attached to each, without having to worry that the algorithm is going to learn an "average" learning rate that works for both optimizers.
 Both sides of the branch will be kept separate during optimization, even though they share the same parameter names.

+Constant parameters are ignored for optimization purposes, but are still passed into your function, making them mostly useful when you want to lock in a parameter without changing your code, or when using decision points like so:

 ```json
 {